University of Northern British Columbia Apply Today

 The Certificate in Métis Studies allows students to receive a credential after one year of studies which can be laddered into any UNBC program.
 It especially complements a major in First Nations Studies, Anthropology, History, English, Environmental Studies, Forestry, Geography, Nursing and Community Health, Political Science, Psychology, Social Work and Women's Studies.

 The Certificate will be primarily offered through the Prince George campus.
 First Nations Studies is committed to distance delivery where possible.
-Students at other regional locals could take the certificate through a combination of face to face and distance delivery.
+Students at regional locations could take the certificate through a combination of face to face and distance delivery.

 Students must establish their course of study with approval from the Chair of First Nations Studies.